 If you’ve been refused a study permit by the Canadian embassy or are unable to attend UFV for medical reasons, you can transfer your fees and defer your studies to the next semester.
 Or if you prefer, you can receive a full refund, less your $150 application fee and $100 administration fee.
 You must notify UFV in writing with supporting documents before classes start.

 If you choose not to attend for other reasons and want a refund, please review UFV’s refund rules.

 As an International student, you need to have medical insurance for the whole time you are in Canada.
 UFV International’s staff will enroll you in a private medical insurance plan until you are eligible for BC's provincial health care plan.

 Before you leave your country, read UFV International Student Handbook, to help you pack and prepare to come study in Canada.
 This useful guide will tell you all you need to know about immigration, housing, transportation, medical insurance and more.

 When you arrive at UFV, staff and student leaders will be there to help you find your way.

-New international students are required to attend International Arrival Days, which takes place the week before classes start.
+New international students are required to attend International Student Orienation, which takes place the week before classes start.
 At International Arrival Days, you will meet international Global Student Associates, make new friends, and learn more about resources and services on campus.
 Watch your email for more information on coming to Canada, arrival at UFV and orientation.

 UFV is awesome!
 It provides small classrooms for better student and prof interaction.
 You can get involved in clubs and associations.
 And if you have any problems, there are always helpful staff members who will support you.